The V in Vizio stands for value:

 Pros:

-- A responsive OS with compatibility of Google Voice Assistant
+• A responsive OS compatible with Google Voice Assistant

 Cons: